 - AdvaMed Code of Ethics on Interactions with Health Care Professionals

 OneOme Management and all employees, contractors and agents are responsible for ensuring that this procedure is followed.
-As a Medical Device retailer and Covered Entity Healthcare Provider, OneOme must comply with all Federal Regulations governing these business areas.
+As a CLIA Certified Lab and Covered Entity Healthcare Provider, OneOme must comply with all Federal Regulations governing these business areas.
 Failure to comply with this policy or report suspected violations of this policy to OneOme Management is grounds for sanction, including termination, and may carry civil and criminal penalties for OneOme and the individual employee.
 In addition, if an employee, contractor or agent believes that following a OneOme policy or process would cause them to violate this Code they must act in a manner that is in compliance with this Code.

 Reporting Issues and Seeking Guidance